-Two Hat Security is a Canadian technology company that uses Artificial Intelligence to moderate content and filter profanity for its clients.
-Their developers and data scientists develop customized machine learning models to global clients to automate content moderation.
-The models help to filter the negative and build on the positive, Two Hat’s predictive moderation services enable clients to prevent harmful content while delivering positive user experiences.
+Two Hat Security is a Canadian technology company that uses Artificial Intelligence to moderate content and filter profanity for its global clients.
+Their developers and data scientists make custom machine learning models to automate content moderation.
+These models help filter the negative and build on the positive, Two Hat’s predictive moderation services enable clients to prevent harmful content while delivering positive user experiences.

 Two Hat had an inconsistent data-scientist driven pipeline for model development.
 With more analysts joining the team and more data capabilities, Laurence Brockman, the Chief Technology Officer, needed a solution that was consistent, scalable, and accessible to the entire development team, and not just data scientists.

 Two Hat had a problem with its model creation pipeline.
 Lisa Wood, Research and Data Science Director, wanted a consistent model creation method that was accessible to everyone.

 Firstly, every data scientist had a unique means of getting things done.
 And not all analysts had the skills to use data science tools.
 She required a solution that would “consistently unify the company’s model creation process across the business.”

 The problem, according to Wood, was not just about creating models for exploration but to be able to create models that could go into their products (production models).
 The models had to be customized for each customer, and that process also had to be scalable.

 The company was struggling to handle and manage several of the custom models that were going into production.
 With the goal of maintaining an exceptional product and customer service, Two Hat knew they needed a quick and consistent solution to develop production ML.